 “Mental health is the mental and emotional state in which we feel able to cope with the normal stresses of everyday life”

 There are many ways to explain the specifics behind Post Traumatic Stress Disorder - PTSD, some of which would leave you more confused than before you asked the question, after all the human mind is a very complex and yet wonderful computer.
 However, I personally found that the statement below describes it in the best way;

 “If something extremely traumatic or life threatening happens to us or if we see it happen to someone else, it can affect us physically and mentally, affecting the way we think about things.
 You might develop Post Traumatic Stress Disorder - PTSD, if you experience something where you feel really frightened, helpless or like you might die".

-A wide variety of symptoms may be signs that you are experiencing post-traumatic stress disorder.
+Should someone demonstrate a variety of more extreme symptoms, especially after being involved in or witnessing a traumatic event, this may be a sign that they are experiencing Post-Traumatic Stress Disorder or PTSD as it is more widely known.
 The following are some of the most common symptoms of PTSD that you, your Partner, Family, Friends and those around you may have noticed:

-It’s not just the symptoms of post-traumatic stress disorder but also how you may react to them that can disrupt your life.
+It’s not just the symptoms of Mental Health and PTSD that impacts on your life, but also how you may react to them, which can disrupt your life.
 You may:

 The importance of ensuring that individuals can gain information, support and assistance as soon as possible, cannot be underestimated.
 Therefore, Self-help is critical although should not be seen, as a long-term solution without the correct treatment from qualified personnel.
 However, with increasingly longer waiting times at our Doctors surgeries and mainstream charities, due to the overwhelming numbers, it is the next best thing.